Animal Crossing’s summer update will let you swim for sea critters – TechCrunch

 There’s huge news today for Animal Crossing: New Horizons players still devoted to the most pleasantly addictive way to stay kind of sane stuck at home during the pandemic.
 In the biggest update yet to the Nintendo Switch hit, players will soon be able to explore the water around their island.
-Oh—and Gulliver is a pirate now.
+Oh — and Gulliver is a pirate now.

 The free update will arrive on July 3, marking the first of two waves of new content due out in the summer season (for players in the Northern Hemisphere, anyway!).
 The update invites players to plunge into the ocean and swim around to collect anemones, starfish, eels and other sea-faring creatures, which can then be donated to their museum collection.
 The mysterious second half of the update is due out in early August.